Finance

 Acquisition of applied theoretical research and the essential practical skills for a future career in financial services.
 Particular emphasis is placed upon the study of corporate finance and investment markets.

-The one year full-time and two year part-time formats of this course comprise core modules covering many aspects of finance management and capital markets.
+The 1 year full-time and 2 year part-time formats of this course comprise core modules covering many aspects of finance management and capital markets.

-To complete the programme, students must complete twelve core modules.
-In the summer term students can complete a research project, two option modules or in a small number of cases, apply for a limited number of possible internships.
+In the Summer Trimester, students must complete 1 core module, plus 1 of 3 pathways as outlined below.
+In a small number of cases, students may apply for a limited number of possible internships.
 With any possible internship opportunity students have to go through a competitive recruitment process, including interviews with employers, to be selected.
+Places on summer modules will be made available for online registration in March.

 Autumn Trimester